Skip to main content

 Just next door, this impressive Victorian Gothic Revival cathedral stands tall.
 Its interior is architecturally breathtaking.
 Think grand arches, colourful stained-glass windows with hidden details and decorative Frosterley Marble.
 Fun fact: this speckled appearance is actually hundreds of small fossils!

 Before heading home, treat yourself to lunch (and a slice of freshly made cake!) in the cathedral’s Garden Cafe.
-With views of flower-filled lawns, you can enjoy a tasty selection of light meals in their Narthex or under parasols on the patio.
+With views of flower-filled lawns, you can enjoy a tasty selection of light meals in their bright and airy Narthex or under the welcome shade of parasols on the patio.